tree-sitter/tree-sitter-scala/CONTRIBUTING.md

 highlighting tests in `test/highlight/*.scala`.
 You can read more about this type of testing [here](https://tree-sitter.github.io/tree-sitter/3-syntax-highlighting.html#unit-testing).
-These test will be run automatically with `npm run test`.
+These test will be run automatically with `tree-sitter test`.

 ### tree-sitter highlight